#1 Home Improvement Retailer

 The Home Depot Garden Center at Sw Blaine

-As we continue deeper into summer, your landscaping and garden will weather more heat and sun than earlier in the season.
-That means you'll need to consider how to keep things cool with proper tending, irrigation, and shade.
-Just like we can get sunburned, bulb flowers can dry out and trees can lose their leaves prematurely.
-We've got advice to help your garden, your lawn, and your family make it through the hotter months with flying colors.
+As summer stretches on, your landscaping and garden will weather more heat than earlier in the year.
+That means you'll need to consider how to keep things cool with proper tending, shade, and irrigation.
+Just like we can get sunburned, trees can lose their leaves prematurely, grass can get scorched, and plants can dry out.
+We can help.
+At The Home Depot Sw Blaine Garden Center, we've got what you need to make the most of summer.

 Trees as Natural Shade

-Trees are a stunning and natural source of shade, and they can change the look of your yard.
-Whether you plant a few trees or a small forest, remember this is a long-term commitment.
-When they're healthy, trees live many decades — and some for hundreds of years.
-Before you shop, look into how to plant a tree, whether they're deciduous trees, evergreen saplings, or more mature trees.
+Trees are the ultimate natural source of shade, and they can change the appearance of your yard.
+Whether you plant a few trees as accents, a few more to bear fruit, or a whole mini-forest, keep in mind this is a long-term commitment.
+Trees live many decades when they're healthy.
+Before you shop, plan so you know how to plant a tree — whether they're evergreens, deciduous tree saplings, or more mature trees.

 Find Your Summertime Supplies Today

-No matter if your perfect summer includes relaxing, gardening, grilling, or knocking out those outdoor DIY projects, we've got you covered.
-Make the most of these lengthy evenings and early mornings to enjoy all the season has to offer.
-Shop online at your leisure, on our app anywhere you like, or in the aisles of your Sw Blaine store.
+No matter if your perfect summer includes grilling, gardening, relaxing, or starting those outdoor DIY projects, we've got everything to keep you covered.
+Make the most of lengthy evenings and early mornings to enjoy all the season has to offer.
+Shop online at your leisure, on our app anywhere you like, or in the aisles of your Sw Blaine Garden Center.

 Nearby Stores